ROS2 Plugin

 .
 For specific meanings, please refer to the ROS2 Humble documentation.executor_thread_num

-only takes effect whenexecutor_type
+only takes effect when theexecutor_type

-, indicating the thread count of ROS2.auto_initialize_logging
+, indicating the number of threads for ROS2.auto_initialize_logging

-determines whether to initialize ROS2’s default SPLOG logging system.
+indicates whether to initialize ROS2’s default SPLOG logging system.
 If set totrue

 Here is a simple example: